 Having a cat is one of the best feelings in the world.
 You get a companion and a best friend in your home.
 However a pet is also a great responsibility.
 You have to feed them, bathe them, and clean their mess.
 This involves cleaning the dirty litter box which serves as your cat’s bathroom.
-Although you might think that it is a hassle to regularly clean a litter box you might do a second take when you find out the health implications of a dirty litter box on both you and your cat.

-That’s right, it is not just your kitty that will be affected by a dirty litter box bu you and your family as well.
+Although you might think that it is a hassle to regularly clean it, you might do a second take when you find out the health implications of a dirty litter box on both you and your cat.
+That’s right, it is not just your kitty that will be affected.
+But you and your family as well.
 So before anyone gets sick in your family, make sure to always clean the litter box.